univec-ai/postvec/web/docs/concepts/lock-in.md

 ---
 title: Vector lock-in and embedding debt
-description: Why stored embeddings are tied to one model, and what it costs to change.
+description: The dependency between stored vectors and their embedding model.
 ---

 # Vector lock-in and embedding debt

-These terms describe a database dependency that is easy to omit from a schema diagram.
+These terms describe a database dependency that is often absent from schema diagrams.

 ## Vector lock-in